Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Read more about Rentals for Groups and Conferences.

-Default forms
+Default forms and field sets

 Only one default can be designated in each system area (registration, remote-registration, waitlist, and rental-inquiry).